-NZ experts predict coronavirus 'worst-case scenario' and reveal how we can prevent it
+NZ experts paint picture of coronavirus 'worst-case scenario' and how we can prevent it

 "China, after all, has contained it very effectively - it's only a tiny portion of their 1.4 billion people who are infected."

-"Other countries are also achieving successful containment: that's Singapore, Hong Kong and Taiwan and they've got really very few people infected compared with what would've happened if they weren't containing it."
+"Other countries are also achieving successful containment: That's Singapore, Hong Kong and Taiwan and they've got really very few people infected compared with what would've happened if they weren't containing it."

-There are five confirmed cases of Covid-19 in New Zealand, all being cared for at home.
-No new cases have been announced for four days.
+Five people have been confirmed to have Covid-19 in New Zealand, all of whom are being cared for at home.
+No new cases have been announced in the past four days.

-Dr Samantha Murton, head of the Royal New Zealand College of General Practitioners told Mediaworks some estimates showed half of all New Zealanders could contract the illness.
+Dr Samantha Murton, head of the Royal New Zealand College of General Practitioners, told Mediaworks some estimates showed half of all New Zealanders could contract the illness.

 "At the moment, what we are sort of looking at is that at least 50 per cent would probably be infected," she said.